Tibet 08 Days Overland tour

 Day 06: Drive to XEGAR 4,200 m–approx. 8 hrs drive.

-Today after breakfast we continue our journey to Xegar by crossing some of the high passes (Tsoula Pass – 4,500m, Gyatso La 5,200 m) – on the way you can see beautiful landscapes with great views of the mountains (weather permitting).
-Also, enroute we will be visiting Sakya Monastery, the seat of the Sakya or Sakyapa School of Tibetan Buddhism.
+Today after breakfast the Tibet 08 Days Overland tour continue with a drive to Xegar by crossing some of the high passes (Tsoula Pass – 4,500m, Gyatso La 5,200 m) – on the way you can see beautiful landscapes with great views of the mountains (weather permitting).
+On the way we will also visit Sakya Monastery, the seat of the Sakya or Sakyapa School of Tibetan Buddhism.
 During 13century its powerful abbots governed Tibet.
 Sakya played an important role in Tibetan History.
 Here you have Sakya library containing the largest collection of scriptures in Tibet.

 Activity: Approx. 8 hrs drive including visit of Tour